Apple refers to these as iMac (Early 2006), but we also call them iMac Core Duo, the first iMacs based on Intel’s Core Duo processor.

 Using the 32-bit only Core Duo CPUs allowed Apple to introduced Intel-based Macs before the Core 2 Duo, which supports both 32-bit and 64-bit operation, came to market.
 Because OS X 10.7 Lion is a 64-bit only operating system, Core Duo Macs do not support it, making OS X 10.6 Snow Leopard the end of the Mac OS road for the earliest Intel Macs.

-Intel iMacs shipped with 7200 rpm hard drives, 160 GB in the 17″ and 250 GB in the 20″.
+Intel iMacs shipped with 7200 rpm hard drives, and 250 GB may be enough for you.
 Newer drives will often provide much snappier performance due to larger data buffers.
-1 TB 7200 rpm drives start at $60 these days (August 2014), and for a serious speed boost - like starting up twice as fast - Other World Computing offers a 44 GB solid state drive (SSD) for just $50 plus $15 for a mounting kit, although you’ll probably want more more capacity than that.
+1 TB 7200 rpm drives start below $40 these days, and for a serious speed boost – like starting up twice as fast – Other World Computing offers a 60 GB solid state drive (SSD) for just $43 ($55 with a mounting kit), although you’ll probably want more more capacity than that.

-Finally, you can upgrade to a faster, more efficient Core 2 Duo Socket M CPU, although that won’t give you 64-bit operation.
-The 2.33 GHz Core 2 Duo T7700 is a popular upgrade option, currently $35 and up on eBay.
-The 2.0 GHz T7200 Core 2 Duo is a bit slower than that but a lot more economical at $12 and up.
+Finally, you can upgrade to a faster, more efficient Core 2 Duo Socket M CPU, although that won’t give you 64-bit operation unless you update to EFI firmware 2,1.
+The 2.33 GHz Core 2 Duo T7600 is a popular upgrade option, currently $26 and up on eBay (see CPU Upgrade Options for 2006 iMacs).

 Intel-based Macs use a partitioning scheme known as GPT.
 Only Macintel models can boot from GPT hard drives.
 Both PowerPC and Intel Macs can boot from APM (Apple’s old partitioning scheme) hard drives, which is the format you must use to create a universal boot drive in Leopard.
 PowerPC Macs running any version of the Mac OS prior to 10.4.2 cannot mount GPT volumes.
 PowerPC Macs won’t let you install OS X to a USB drive or choose it as your startup volume, although there is a work around for that.